• Recipe Index

 This is one of my favourite dishes to make, for so many reasons:

-• it's super economical - you can easily stretch a pound, or 450 grams, of ground beef mince to feed up to 8 people.
+• super economical - you can easily stretch a pound, or 450 grams, of ground beef mince to feed up to 8 people.

-• it's so easy to make - just whip up a bolognese sauce and while it's simmering, make the mac 'n' cheese.
+• so easy to make - just whip up a bolognese sauce and while it's simmering, make the mac 'n' cheese.
 Then layer it in a casserole dish, cover it with grated cheese and pop it into the oven.

 • you can hide lots of healthy vegetables in the sauce to fool your picky eaters.

-• it freezes like a dream - so you can make a big batch and freeze half for another meal, saving you hours in the kitchen.
+• freezes like a dream - so you can make a big batch and freeze half for another meal, saving you hours in the kitchen.

-• it's versatile - you can use the mince in so many other dishes like this cottage pie, or spaghetti bolognese or even this cheesy garlic bread pasta bake.
+• versatile - you can use the mince in so many other dishes like this cottage pie, or spaghetti bolognese or even this cheesy garlic bread pasta bake.

-• it tastes amazing - the creaminess of the macaroni and cheese contrasts perfectly with the flavours of the bolognese sauce.
+• tastes amazing - the creaminess of the macaroni and cheese contrasts perfectly with the flavours of the bolognese sauce.

-Recipe Info
+Recipe information

-• Prep time - 15 minutes
+Prep time: 15 minutes

 Ingredients

-Ingredients for lasagne.
+Ingredients for the bolognese sauce.

-Beef mince or ground beef - try to get beef mince with as little fat as possible - 5% fat content is ideal.
+• Beef mince or ground beef - try to get beef mince with as little fat as possible - 5% fat content is ideal.
+You could use a higher fat-content mince, but they you might have to pour away any excess fat that renders as the meat is browned.

-Carrots - I like to grate the carrots so that they cook away in the sauce, leaving only their flavour behind.
+• Carrots - I like to grate the carrots so that they cook away in the sauce, leaving only their flavour behind.

-Celery and onions - these should be finely diced to match the size of beef mince.
+• Celery and onions - these should be finely diced to match the size of beef mince.

-Garlic - crushed.
+• Garlic - crushed.
 I love this garlic twister - it makes such short work of crushing garlic.

-Olive oil - for frying the beef and softening the vegetables.
+• Olive oil - for frying the beef and softening the vegetables.
 If you don't have olive oil you can use sunflower oil instead.

-Thyme and paprika - for extra flavour.
+• Thyme and paprika - for extra flavour.
+If you prefer, you could use a teaspoon of dried Italian herbs instead.

-Tomato puree - this is thick tomato concentrate, normally sold in tubes or small cans.
+• Tomato puree - this is thick tomato concentrate, normally sold in tubes or small cans.
 Not to be confused with tomato ketchup.

-Tinned tomatoes - which I TOTALLY forgot to put in the photo!
+• Tinned tomatoes - which I TOTALLY forgot to put in the photo!
 You will only need half a can - freeze the other half for later use.

-Worcestershire sauce - which enriches the sauce.
+• Worcestershire sauce - which enriches the sauce.

-Stock - if you have beef stock you can use that, otherwise dissolve one beef stock cube in boiling water.
+• Stock - if you have beef stock you can use that, otherwise dissolve one beef stock cube in boiling water.

-Red wine - this is optional - if you prefer not to cook with wine substitute with extra stock.
+• Red wine - this is optional - if you prefer not to cook with wine substitute with extra stock.

-For the macaroni and cheese
+Ingredients for the macaroni and cheese.

-Cheese - I like to use a mixture of grated mozzarella (for the texture) and cheddar (for the taste).
+• Cheese - I like to use a mixture of grated mozzarella (for the texture) and cheddar (for the taste).
 You could use any cheese that can be grated.

-Butter, cornflour and milk - these form the base for the cheese sauce.
+• Butter, cornflour and milk - these form the base for the cheese sauce.
 Cornflour is also known as cornstarch and is used as a thickening agent.
 You could substitute this with flour.

-Pasta - use your favourite pasta shapes.
+• Pasta - use your favourite pasta shapes.
 I've chosen to use short macaroni, but you could use penne, ziti, elbow macaroni or even shell noodles.

 Instructions